burlacenko/burlacenko.github.io/Bank/README.md

 - [x] remove Balance card, since this information will be inside Deposit, WithDraw and Statement
 - [x] emptying the input after SUCCESSFUL submit of deposit and withdraw
 - [x] emptying the input after SUCCESSFUL submit of Create Account and Login
+- [x] deposits and withdrawls share a parent component that centralizes operation
+- [x] prevent negative balance

 Login validations:
 - [x] before any operation, user `MUST be logged` (with Create Account or Login)